Skip to main content

 Pseudo-class

-Pseudo-classes are used by appending a colon (:) to a selector, with :hover being one of the most commonly used examples.
+Pseudo-classes are used with a colon (:) following the selectors, with :hover being one of the most commonly used examples.

-The hover pseudo-class allows you to define a style for when the mouse cursor hovers over an HTML element.
+The hover pseudo-class applies styles when the mouse cursor hovers over an HTML element.

 HTML button with my-button class